steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 What team should maintain a specific component within a larger architecture or organization?
 How to build a proper architecture serving this or that team?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?
-This article is about how to think about interdependencies between organization and software architecture.
+This article is about how to think about those interdependencies between organization and software architecture.
-It should provide a guide for you while setting up an organization or bigger architecture.
+It should provide a guide for you while setting up an architecture or organization.

 ## Introduction